Boubird Childcare Terms and Conditions, Policies & Procedures

 7. Money handling

 Parents can give the nanny money to pay for snacks, activities and treats for their child.
 This money is kept in its own purse and receipts are kept.
+Parents should detail exactly how the nanny can spend the money and set appropriate boundaries.

 Activities are organised depending on the child’s abilities and interests.
 All Boubird nannies are encouraged to meet up every day for group activities.